wp-plugins/wp-design-maps-places/readme.txt

 4. Put the shortcut on a post or page and enjoy your Map your website!

 == Changelog ==
+v1.0 (08.2015)

+* 'Freehand' map type added.
+You can use this to place marker on an image WITHOUT GEO coordinates.
+It can be used e.g. to show a plan of an exhibition.
+* Translation to german added
+* New options for Popups: 'keep inside the map'
+* UI improvements

 v0.6.1 (03.2015)

 * position of popups on the right side will be adapted if they are partially out of the screen.
 The adjustment is done for every mouse over event.

 v0.6 (08.2014)